UserO89/Shaposhnikov_project/README.md

 - **Personal Profile Page:** Each user has a customizable profile.
 - **Course Catalog:** Browse, search, and view detailed information about available courses.
 - **Course Reviews:** Courses display reviews, stored in the database.
-- **Admin Panel:** Admins can create, edit, delete, and manage all courses.
+- **Admin Panel:** Admins can create, edit, delete, and manage all courses and users.
 - **Modern UI:** Responsive design with Bootstrap (CSS/JS assets included).
 - **Modular Codebase:** Clean structure using OOP (PHP Classes), separated templates, and actions.